 If you opt out after meeting the two-year qualifying period, you will have deferred benefits in the Scheme.
 You will generally have the same options as anyone leaving their job before retirement, except you cannot take payment unless you have left your office.

-If you opt out, you can opt back in at any time before age 75, provided you are otherwise eligible to join the Scheme.
+If you opt out, you can opt back in at any time before age 75, provided you are eligible to join the Scheme.

 What do I pay?